Short History of the PA profession in the UK

 Scope of Practice

 Physician Associates work within a defined scope of practice and limits of competence.
-They:
+At the point of qualification, they are expected to be able to with appropriate supervision from a named senior doctor:

 • take medical histories from patients